bencevans/node-sonos/docs/services/AudioIn.md

-# AudioIn
+# sonos

-A service to modify everything related to AudioIn
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**